57 % Higher Conversion – Successful Usage of Personalized Product Descriptions

 Our belief is that personalization of product descriptions provides clear advantages for online stores.
 The results of Metav Werkzeuge GmbH has exceeded our expectations and forecasts.

-In just one week, Metav Werkzeuge GmbH has implemented the e-commerce suite, which is the personalization of automated descriptions and the relevant dashboard into its store.
+In just one week, Metav Werkzeuge GmbH has implemented the AX product Personalized Commerce, which is the personalization of automated descriptions and the relevant dashboard into its store.
 After only one month, astounding changes are clearly visible:

 In comparison to non-personalized content, the personalized descriptions convert with 57% more.
 The unpersonalized descriptions currently convert to an average of 4.9%, while the personalized product descriptions convert 7.7%.
 The conversion is determined by shopping card entries.